The COVID-19 pandemic presents health care services with unique dilemmas. These are unprecedented times for which there is no clear rulebook.

 Our guidance, therefore, can only offer general principles to support you in your ongoing care delivery.
 They need to be as flexible as possible as the situation will change and may change rapidly.

 There is a danger in trying to co-ordinate the challenges front line staff will face from national position.
 Services are different up and down the country with variations in bed base, local resources, the condition of the estate, variation in patient needs and workforce configuration.
 Many, if not all services, will have special Clinical Committees or other organisational groups to coordinate local management.
 Such committees will be better placed to manage the specificity of local situation as it unfolds.
-This guidance developed with the Royal College of Psychiatrists should assisting in this planning.

 Connecting with carers